atlas-engineer/nyxt/README.rst

-NeXT Browser
+nEXT Browser
 ========================================================================
-Next is the ultimate productivity.
-It is designed from the ground up to be optimized for your workflow.
-NeXT is infinitely customizable unlike traditional browser plugins.
-Literally nothing is not customizable.
+nEXT is the ultimate productivity browser.
+It is designed from the ground up to be optimized for your workflow. nEXT Browser is the infinitely EXTensible browser.
+Unlike traditional browsers, literally nothing is not customizable.
 The browser itself is actually written as a plugin.

-Get NeXT Browser
+Install nEXT Browser
 ------------------------------------------------------------------------
-See the releases for releases.
+See the releases section for pre-built binary releases.

 Quickstart Guide
 ------------------------------------------------------------------------